buresjan/meshgen/README.md

 ## Splitting & Parallelization

-- `split=<int>` divides the mesh along the leading axis and processes segments with `num_processes` workers.
-- Each segment is voxelized as a full 3D block; segments are stitched along the leading axis; a global fill is applied once at the end.
+- `split=<int>` and `num_processes` are accepted for API compatibility.
+To ensure exact equivalence of the voxel grid with Trimesh’s global voxelization, the current implementation computes a single global voxelization and normalizes shape; `split` does not change the output and does not parallelize the voxelization itself.
-- Shapes are normalized to the expected target derived from bounds and pitch so split and no‑split runs match.
+- Shapes are normalized to the expected target derived from bounds and pitch so split and no‑split runs match exactly.
 - For large models, start with small `resolution` (1–2) before scaling up.

 Pitch and shape: The voxel pitch is chosen so the longest axis approximates `128 * resolution` cells.
-Trimesh’s VoxelGrid yields `N ≈ floor(extent / pitch) + 1` per axis; we set pitch from the longest extent to achieve the target and then normalize stitched shapes to match the expected dims.
+Trimesh’s VoxelGrid yields `N ≈ ceil(extent / pitch) + 1` per axis; we set pitch from the longest extent to achieve the target and then normalize results to match the expected dims.

 LBM shape normalization: For LBM grid completion, the leading dimension must be a multiple of 128; the remaining dimensions are rounded up to the nearest multiple of 32.